7uperior/famlafl/CONTRIBUTING.md

-# Contributing to MlFinLab
+# Contributing to FAMLAFL

 First off, thank you for taking the time to contribute to the project!
-We welcome contributions from everyone who wants to help improve MlFinLab.
+We welcome contributions from everyone who wants to help improve FAMLAFL.

 ## How to Contribute

-There are many ways you can contribute to MlFinLab:
+There are many ways you can contribute to FAMLAFL:

 1. **Bug Reports**: If you find a bug, please create an issue using our bug report template.
 2. **Feature Requests**: Have an idea for a new feature?
 Create an issue using our feature request template.